DavidKim01/PersonalProjects/README.md

 # PersonalProjects
-Some projects to practice front-end and programming concepts
+Some projects to practice full stack software engineering